ExitValue.ai

 The Percentage-of-Revenue Framework

-Mid-size firms (roughly $5M-$50M in revenue) trade in a wider range, 70-130% of revenue, equivalent to roughly 3.0-6.5x EBITDA once partner compensation is normalized to a market-rate W-2 number.
-PE-backed roll-ups in personal injury, mass tort, and immigration have pushed the top end above 100% for the right contingency-heavy platforms — what they're really paying for is prepaid case inventory, not goodwill.
+Mid-size firms (roughly $5M-$50M in revenue) trade in a wider range, a percent-of-revenue range, equivalent to roughly platform-tier earnings multiples once partner compensation is normalized to a market-rate W-2 number.
+PE-backed roll-ups in personal injury, mass tort, and immigration have pushed the top end above 100% for the right contingency-heavy platforms, what they're really paying for is prepaid case inventory, not goodwill.

 Practice Area Drives the Multiple

 Contingency-fee plaintiff work is its own asset class.
-A mature personal injury or mass tort practice with a vetted active case inventory can trade above 100% of revenue because the buyer is acquiring a dollarized estimate of future settlement collections, not just the going-forward franchise.
+A mature personal injury or mass tort practice with a vetted active case inventory can trade above a percent-of-revenue figure because the buyer is acquiring a dollarized estimate of future settlement collections, not just the going-forward franchise.
 This is why Burford Capital, the litigation-finance ecosystem, and platforms like Counsel Press and Mighty have pushed multiples in PI specifically far above the historical professional-services range.

 Originating-Attorney Concentration Is the #1 Risk